CS

 Who Should Buy Which?

-Buy the Hyundai Santa Fe if: You need more boot space, or prefer Hyundai's approach to design and ownership experience.
+Buy the Hyundai Santa Fe if: You prioritise performance, need more boot space, want lower running costs, or prefer Hyundai's approach to design and ownership experience.

-Buy the Kia Sorento if: You want the lower entry price, prioritise performance, value a longer warranty, or prefer Kia's approach to design and ownership experience.
+Buy the Kia Sorento if: You want the lower entry price, value a longer warranty, or prefer Kia's approach to design and ownership experience.

 The Verdict

-The Kia Sorento takes 4 of 5 key spec categories and comes in at a lower price.
+This is genuinely close.
+The Hyundai Santa Fe and Kia Sorento trade blows across the spec sheet, and neither runs away with an outright win.
+The Hyundai Santa Fe will save you roughly $199 a year in fuel.
 If boot space matters, the Hyundai Santa Fe has a clear edge.
 The Kia Sorento adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions